Next | Previous

 Add [ name, value ] attribute to list.
 Init attrs if necessary

-attr_set(name, value)
+.attr_set(name, value)

 Set name attribute to value.
 Override old value if exists.